<?xml version="1.0" encoding="UTF-8"?>

 &lt;br /&gt;

-<guid isPermaLink="true">http://anarchy101.org/2718/laws-contradictive-in-an-anarchist-society</guid>
+<guid isPermaLink="true">https://anarchy101.org/19775/what-is-the-anarchist-response-to-cultural-alienation</guid>

 </item>